-Additional criteria that apply to some properties in addition to constant water use of 7.5 gallons per hour every hour for three days are:
+Additional criteria that apply to some properties in addition to constant water use of 7.5 gallons per hour every hour during the review period:

 - Multi-family properties with four or five dwelling units: we also screen for water use that has exceeded the property's average use for the past 90 days by 50 percent or more (1.5 times).

 - Multi-family properties with six or more dwelling units, as well as commercial and industrial properties are further screened by:

 - Properties with intermittent overnight consumption that show greater than 1 hour of no (zero) consumption between the hours of 1-4 AM when averaged over the last 90 days.
 We also screen for water use between 1-4 AM that has exceeded the property's average use from 1-4 AM over the past 90 days by 2 times or more (minimum 100% increase).

 - Properties with regular overnight consumption show less than 1 hour of no (zero) consumption between the hours of 1-4 AM when averaged over the last 90 days.
 We also screen for water use between 1-4 AM that has exceeded the property's average use from 1-4 AM over the past 90 days by 4 times or more (minimum 300% increase).

 The meter transmission unit at your property provides us with information on hourly water usage.
 The meter readings we receive identify every cubic foot of water used each hour (one cubic foot is equal to approximately 7 ½ gallons).